mikaelvesavuori/testable-systems-starter/README.md

 ## Structure

-The application starting point (the handler) is located at `src/handler.ts`.
-The tests and other "finished" materials are in the `__finished__` folder and might need updates to their import paths when you place them in the root again.
+The application starting point (the handler) is located at `src/handler.ts` and a first demonstrational test is at `tests/unit/demo.test.ts`.
+The rest of the tests and other "finished" materials are in the `__finished__` folder and might need updates to their import paths when you place them in the root again.

 ## Prerequisites